JustinTimperio/pacback/README.md

 ## Feature Path, Known Bugs, Issues, and Limitations
 This list is likely to have many changes and edits as new versions are released.
 Please read this carefully when updating versions or deploying pacback to new systems.
+If you run into any errors or are about to submit a bug, please check your log file located in '/var/log/pacback.log'.

 ### Issues:
-- **Pacback Skips Checksumming Files over 5GB.** - This is done for a number of reasons, first of which is that python sucks at this.
-I mean its god awful at reading large files.
-In my testing checksumming took 30x-50x longer compared to a terminal equivalent.
-The second reason large files are skipped is that this it is outside of Pacback's use-case.
-Packaging directories is intended for saving the state of potentially thousands of small configuration files, not large iso's or archives.
+- **Pacback Skips Checksumming Files over 5GB.** - This is done for several reasons.
+First, Python sucks at reading large files.
+In my testing, checksumming took 30x-50x longer compared to the terminal equivalent.
+Second, storing and comparing large files is not really Pacback's use-case.
+Packaging directories is intended for saving the state of potentially thousands of small configuration files, not large archives or databases.

 - **Pacback Creates Missing Directories as Root.** - Currently files are copied out of the restore point with the exact same permissions they went in with.
 The issue here is the creation of missing directories.
 When Pacback creates these directories the original permissions are not copied.

-- ~~**My Full Restore Points Are No Longer Compatiable.** - This is because I have completely reworked Full Restore Points to be massively more effecient.
-I'm working on a way to convert these older restore points.~~

 ### Feature Path:
 - [x] Version Checking